Relationships

 Commit to stopping whatever you’re doing at a certain time each day to get out of the house and just be together.

 You might also want to talk, beforehand, about your hopes and fears for this next big step in your relationship.
 Knowing what you’re both worried about and looking forward to might help when issues arise.
 If, for example, you know he’s concerned about having enough alone time, you might suggest some time in separate spaces if you notice you’re both getting frustrated.
 Things like that are helpful to know, too, so you don’t worry he doesn’t love you anymore when he doesn’t want to spend every waking moment with you (for example).
-Some people just need some time to themselves sometimes.
+Some people just need some time to themselves.

 Moving in with your husband is an exciting step.
 But it’s also a big step, and it would be naive to assume it’ll go off without a hitch.
 But remember why you’re doing this in the first place: you love each other, and you want to spend your lives together.
 That’s something worth working on.
 At least, it ought to be!